Long-Term Projects in the Humanities and Social Sciences

 Forms and Guidelines

-From 2025 on the Cross-board Section of Long-Term Projects in the Humanities and Social Sciences will convene in the spring of each year.
+The Cross-board Section of Long-Term Projects in the Humanities and Social Sciences meets in the spring of each year.
 Proposals to be evaluated during these meetings must be submitted no later than 1 October of the preceding year.
 The DFG’s Joint Committee will make the final decision about the admission as a long-term project in its summer session.

 Questions not related to a specific project and concerning the decision-making process and general aspects of long-term projects or the relationship of the DFG’s funding for long-term projects to that of the academy programme (coordinated by the Union of the German Academies of Sciences and Humanities) can be addressed to the coordinators for long-term funding: